Jo-bot86/movie-app/docs/intro.md

 import cors from ('cors');
 ```

-To enable it we have just to add the following to our package.json file
+To enable it we have just to add `"type": "module"` to our package.json file

 ```json
 {